I'm a member

 Printer Friendly Version

-Spontaneous EEG monitoring can also be recorded during surgery and can be subdivided as follows:
+Spontaneous electroencephalogram (EEG) monitoring can also be recorded during surgery and can be subdivided as follows:

 POLICYIntraoperative monitoring, which includes somatosensory-evoked potentials, motor-evoked potentials using transcranial electrical stimulation, brainstem auditory-evoked potentials, EMG of cranial nerves, EEG, and electrocorticography (ECoG), may be considered medically necessary during spinal, intracranial, or vascular procedures.